brannondorsey/kiss-tnc/README.md

             * _data_ is a Buffer, the contents of a KISS frame received from the TNC
                 * This should be an AX.25 frame without any start flag, Frame Check Sequence, or stop flag
             * _port_ is the HDLC (radio) port that the data was received from
-                * This is usually zero
+                * This is usually zero, but may be something else if you're using a multiport TNC
             * _command_ is the KISS command number
                 * This is usually zero, and I'm not aware of a scenario where a KISS TNC sends other types of commands to the host
 * error